confluence/tonguefish/README.md

 **Display**

-* Maybe rethink current interaction of group and digest (it would make more sense to apply a group digest to a group)
 * Incorporation of more data from feeds and entries (e.g. direct links to media) and more information about current feed configuration
 * Style improvements
 * More feed customisation options